sanjayforgenai-dev/TweetsGeneratorApp/README.md

 The GenAI Twitter Generation App leverages Generative AI to help creators, marketers, founders, and professionals quickly generate high-quality tweets on any topic of interest.

-Just enter a topic — and the app instantly generates 5 unique, relevant, and engaging tweets tailored to your input Its an App That  Generates Up to 10 Tweets on Given Particular Topic of your interest 💡 What Exactly This App does:
+Just enter a topic — and the app instantly generates 5 unique, relevant, and engaging tweets tailored to your input Its an App That  Generates Up to 10 Tweets on Given Particular Topic of your interest.

+💡 What Exactly This App does:
 * Enter a topic of your interset
 * Choose the number of tweets (1 -5)